Selective Ammoniacal Extraction Process for Valorizing Zn-rich BOF Sludges (SAMEX)

-The developed process selectively extracts zinc from the sludge (obtaining a 76% leaching yield) while leaving behind most iron.
+The developed process (which was published in the Journal of Sustainable Metallurgy, see Open Access link here: URL) selectively extracts zinc from the sludge (obtaining a 76% leaching yield) while leaving behind most iron.
 The cleaned, iron-rich residue can be fed to the BF, via the sinter plant, representing major iron cost savings.

 Concurrently, the leached zinc in the pregnant leach solution can be recovered as a zinc sulphide-precipitate product, as a feed for the zinc industry.